 Apart from the IP this is also used to identify the identity of the holders of domain names as a first level review.
 This can come from individuals or small companies equally.

-Controlling authority to ensure that bindings contracts between registrants and registries or between registrars and registries are compliant and that they follow established operating procedures for data protection, users privacy, data processing rules, etc.

 Users:

 Trademark and copyright owners, or their exclusive licensees, and/or their investigators, attorneys or other agents engaged in contract compliance as well as registrants with family names or small orgs